EGCproyecto/fifahub/README.md

 The `Fakenodo` model defines the database schema for depositions, including the fields `id`, `meta_data`, `status`, and `doi`.

 ## Testing

+The Fakenodo module supports both unit testing and load testing with Locust.
+These tests are designed to validate functionality, API behavior and performance.

+To run all fakenodo unit tests:
+- `rosemary test fakenodo`
+To run Locust load testing:
+- `locust -f path/locustfile.py`
+- Then open `http://localhost:8089` and start the load testing.

 # WI-105 - Download counter